e-picas/mde-backup/Working-Journal.md

 I also found very usefull the complex **HTML tables structure** allowed by Fletcher's version.
 It permit to build some complex tables, easy to read in the file and with a deep xHTML meaning in the code.

-Another thing interesting in that version, what is, in my opinion, a lack in others, is that you can **define attributes for images and links**.
+Another thing interesting in that version, that is, in my opinion, a lack in others, is that you can **define attributes for images and links**.
 This push higher the opportunity to build a pretty HTML page by choosing images sizes for example, adding some CSS styles to links etc.

 What was missing, for me, in Fletcher's version that I found in *Markdown Extra*, was the possibility to write some **definitions lists** and parse them automatically.
 This is not often used in web pages, but definition lists have a special meaning in HTML ...